-MIH 04.04.05 Vehicle "co-pilot" responsibilities and duties (if more than one person is on board)
+MIH 04.04.05 Vehicle "co-pilot" responsibilities and duties (if more than one person is on board):

 - 1. Vehicle co-pilot will have assigned duties to support the vehicle operator - a.
 In navigation setting/verifying GPS input - b.
 Monitoring vehicle operator fatigue/impairment the vehicle co-pilot is expected to stay alert at all times while the vehicle is in motion - c.
-Cell phone and computer use not essential are prohibited during vehicle operation.
+Non-essential cell phone and computer are prohibited during vehicle operation